 How can I lock my course?

-There is a multi-step process you can take to "lock" your course down as much as you needed:
+There is a multi-step process you can take to "lock" your course down as much as you need:

 You may also want your learners to complete course A before proceeding to course B, and in that case, there is an additional step you could take:

-- Course prerequisite: This forces a learner to complete one of more courses before they can start this course.
-You can add course prerequisite from the overview page in a course.
+Course prerequisite: This forces a learner to complete one or more courses before they can start this course.
+You can add course prerequisites from the overview page in a course.

 Should I lock or should I not?